GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

     <kbd>![set-up-authenticating-method](assets/images/onboarding/po-non-se/set-up-authenticating-method.png)</kbd>

-  > **Note**: While we recommend Microsoft Authenticator, you can choose any other authenticator app.
+  ?> While we recommend Microsoft Authenticator, you can choose any other authenticator app.
 As we recommend Microsoft Authenticator, this article guides you through setting up multi-factor authentication for your TechPass account using that.
 For other authenticators, refer to the respective help resources.

   6. On your mobile device, open Microsoft **Authenticator** and tap **+ Add account** > **Work or School account**.
   7. Go back to your computer and click **Next**.